humanmade/Salty-WordPress/README.md

 1. In your `/etc/hosts` file, point any domains you plan to work on to `192.168.50.10`.
 The virtual machine is configured to handle all requests to `*.dev`.
 The WordPress trunk install, for instance, should be `wordpress-trunk.dev`.
 1. Access your virtual machine with `vagrant ssh`.

+Navigate to `wordpress-trunk.dev` in your browser to see a fully-functional WordPress install, powered by Salty WordPress.
+The default admin username/password is `humanmade/humanmade`.

 ## Neat Tricks

 Make your Salty WordPress experience even more awesome with these neat tricks.